-Greenhouse monitoring systems provide an additional layer of protection for your plants.
-They continuously monitor the greenhouse environment to ensure optimal growing conditions and protect against these four environmental threats:
+Greenhouse monitoring systems provide an extra layer of protection for your plants.
+These systems continuously monitor your cannabis greenhouse.
+They ensure optimal growing conditions and protect against these four environmental threats:

 Threat #1: Temperature

 Temperature is the most important factor to consider when growing cannabis.
 Fluctuations in temperature can seriously damage cannabis plants and hinder growth.
-Freezing temperatures can shock or even kill cannabis plants, while high temperatures can slow down plant growth or reduce the potency of the buds.
+Freezing temperatures can shock or kill cannabis plants.
+And high temperatures can slow down plant growth or reduce the potency of the buds.

 To maintain an ideal temperature for cannabis plant growth, be sure to install a remote monitoring system and place temperature sensors throughout your facility.
-When temperatures go outside of your set high/low ranges, these temperature sensors will signal your monitoring system to send an alert.
-The system can send alerts to designated personnel via phone call, text or email, so they can take action before irreversible damage occurs.
+When temperatures go outside of your set high/low ranges, these temperature sensors will send a signal to the main unit.
+The system will then send alerts to designated personnel via phone call, text or email.
+Instant notifications keep you informed and allow you to take action before irreversible damage occurs.